tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 * **Deception detection in _The Circle_.** Contestants interact only via text-based profiles; some play as themselves, others as 'catfish' with a fabricated identity.
 How accurately do genuine players spot catfish?
 Do catfish get rated differently?
 Do gender, age, or similarity predict who gets blocked?
 Because there are no nonverbal cues, this is a naturally occurring test of text-only deception detection.
   * DePaulo, B. M., Lindsay, J. J., Malone, B. E., Muhlenbruck, L., Charlton, K., & Cooper, H. (2003).
 Cues to deception. _Psychological Bulletin, 129(1),_ 74–118. [view paper](https://doi.org/10.1037/0033-2909.129.1.74){:target="_blank"}

+ * **Lie detection in _Would I Lie to You?_.** Celebrities read out claims about themselves, often from cards they have not seen before, and the opposing team has to decide whether each claim is true or a lie.
+The answer is then revealed, so every judgement can be checked against the truth.
+This makes the show a large natural dataset for testing well-established findings from lie-detection research: that people are only slightly better than chance at detecting lies, that they tend to believe what they are told (the "truth bias"), and that whether someone is believed depends more on the person telling the story than on the skill of the people judging it.
+Regular panellists appear across many series, so you can separate how believable individual storytellers are from how good the teams are at spotting lies.
+Because verdicts are reached through team discussion, you can also look at how group decisions compare with individual ones.
+  * Bond, C. F., Jr., & DePaulo, B. M. (2006).
+Accuracy of deception judgments. _Personality and Social Psychology Review, 10(3),_ 214–234. [view paper](https://doi.org/10.1207/s15327957pspr1003_2){:target="_blank"}

 ### Risk-taking and overconfidence

 * **Gender and overconfidence on _The Chase_.** After the cash builder, each contestant chooses between a lower offer (safer), the amount they earned, or a higher offer (riskier).
 Their cash builder score gives a measure of ability.
 The key question is whether men take the higher offer more often than women **with the same cash builder score**.
 That pattern would indicate overconfidence rather than a simple difference in risk preference.
 I have coded episodes of The Chase in the past, so the feasibility is proven.
 A recent study of the Australian version found that higher-ability contestants were more likely to choose riskier options, and that gender differences were limited; the UK version, and the ability-by-gender test specifically, remain open.